leotrimhumolli/TimetableSchedule/README.md

 I have used the Genetic Algorithm for this problem and created a java project as required.

-In order to run you have to run the databaza.java file.
+In order to run you have to import the project on NetBeans or in any other editor and in the src package to run the main file (Databaza.java)